Nathan Brown (Australian footballer, born 1988): Post-AFL career

 In 2023, Brown accepted a post as the Director of Football at The Geelong College.

 Personal life

 He has a twin brother, Mitch Brown, who played for the West Coast Eagles and an older brother named Cameron.
 As a child he was a Carlton supporter, while his twin brother was a Collingwood supporter.
+The twins were born in Upper Ferntree Gully and later moved to Ballarat where they grew up.